DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Implementation details

 \subsection{Gumbel-Softmax implementation}

-For both VQ-VAE compression and VQGAN generation tasks, the implementation of Straight-Through Gumbel-Softmax (ST-GS) is adopted from \textit{karpathy} GitHub repository\footnote{\url{https://github.com/karpathy/deep-vector-quantization}}.
-The ST-GS temperature $\tau$ is exponentially annealed from $\tau_{\text{start}}=1$ to $\tau_{\text{min}}=0.1$ over training epochs such that
+For VQ-VAE compression, VQGAN generation, and DAC speech coding, the implementation of Straight-Through Gumbel-Softmax (ST-GS) is adopted from \textit{karpathy} GitHub repository\footnote{\url{https://github.com/karpathy/deep-vector-quantization}}.
+The ST-GS temperature $\tau$ is exponentially annealed from $\tau_{\text{start}}\!=\!1$ to $\tau_{\text{min}}\!=\!0.1$ over training epochs such that\looseness-1

 where $\eta$ is the decay rate for the temperature annealing, $\text{epoch}$ is the current epoch number, and $N_{\text{epochs}}$ is the total number of training epochs.